Subgraph Counting in Subquadratic Time for Bounded Degeneracy Graphs

 Bressan connected degeneracy to treewidth-like notation and introduced the concept of DAG treewidth~\cite{Br19, Br21}.
 The main result is the following.
 For a pattern $H$ with $|V(H)|=k$ and an input graph $G$ with $|E(G)|=m$ and degeneracy $\degen$, one can count $\Hom{G}{H}$ in $f(\degen,k)O(m^{\dtw(H)}\log m)$ time, where $\dtw(H)$ is the DAG treewidth of $H$.
 Assuming the exponential time hypothesis~\cite{ImPaZa98}, the subgraph counting problem does not admit any $f(\degen,k)m^{o(\dtw(H)/\ln \dtw(H))})$ algorithm, for any positive function $f:\mathbb{N}\times \mathbb{N} \rightarrow \mathbb{N}$.

 Bera-Pashanasangi-Seshadhri introduced the first theory of linear time homomorphism counting \cite{BePaSe20}, showing that all patterns with at most $5$ vertices could be counted in linear time.
-It was later showed that for every pattern with no induced cycles of length $6$ or more, the number of homomorphisms could also be counted in linear time \cite{BePaSe21,BeGiLe+22}.
+It was later shown that for every pattern with no induced cycles of length $6$ or more, the number of homomorphisms could also be counted in linear time \cite{BePaSe21,BeGiLe+22}.

-Chiba and Nishizeki introduced an algorithm for counting cycles of length $3$ and $4$ in linear time in bounded degeneracy graphs~\cite{ChNi85}.
-There are also subquadratic counting algorithms for cycles of length $4$~\cite{WiWaWi+15}.

-A recent work of Komarath et al. \cite{KoKuMi+23} gave quadratic and cubic algorithm for counting cycles in sparse graphs.
+A recent work of Komarath et al. \cite{KoKuMi+23} gave quadratic and cubic algorithms for counting cycles in sparse graphs.